10 Ways to Reduce Bloating This Christmas Season

 As mentioned earlier, swallowing excess air is a leading cause of bloating for many people.
 What can also add to these excess gases in the system are carbonated drinks, ranging from soft drinks to alcoholic beverages.
 If soft drinks are causing you to bloat, try swapping them out for water or juice.
 As for alcohol, non-sparkling wines and spirits without post-mix can also be swapped in for carbonated alcoholic beverages to prevent bloating.

 The second worst offender for excess air and gases is chewing gum.
-As the name suggests, chewing gum encourages chewing, which without swallowing increases the air going into your system and affecting your digestive system.
-So, if it’s fresh breath you’re looking for, try a mouthwash or an oral strip instead.
+As the name suggests, chewing gum encourages chewing, which without swallowing increases the air going into your digestive system and getting trapped.
+So, if it’s a fresh breath you’re looking for, try a mouthwash or an oral strip instead.

-5. Don’t Eat Foods That Give You Gas
+5. Cut Back on Foods That Give You Gas

 You may also like: